react-navigation/react-navigation.github.io/versioned_docs/version-7.x/auth-flow.md

 Here, we have conditionally defined the screens based on the value of `isSignedIn`.

+This means:

-When `isSignedIn` is `true`, React Navigation will only see the `Home` screen, and when it returns `false`, React Navigation will see the `SignIn` screen.
+- When `isSignedIn` is `true`, React Navigation will only see the `Home` screen, since it's the only screen defined based on the condition.
+- Similarly, when `isSignedIn` is `false`, React Navigation will only see the `SignIn` screen.

 This makes it impossible to navigate to the `Home` when the user is not signed in, and to `SignIn` when the user is signed in.

-This pattern has been in use by other routing libraries such as React Router for a long time, and is commonly known as "Protected routes".
-Here, our screens which need the user to be signed in are "protected" and cannot be navigated to by other means if the user is not signed in.
+When the value of `isSignedin` changes, the screens defined based on the condition will change:

-The magic happens when the value of `isSignedin` changes.
-Let's say, initially `isSignedIn` returns `false`.
+- Let's say, initially `isSignedin` is `false`.
 This means that `SignIn` screens is shown.
-After the user signs in, the value of `isSignedIn` will change to `true`.
-React Navigation will see that the `SignIn` screen is no longer defined and so it will remove it.
-Then it'll show the `Home` screen automatically because that's the first screen defined when `isSignedIn` is `true`.
+- After the user signs in, the value of `isSignedin` will change to `true`, which means:
+  - React Navigation will see that the `SignIn` screen is no longer defined, so it will remove the screen.
+  - Then it'll show the `Home` screen automatically because that's the first screen defined when `isSignedin` returns `true`.

+The order of the screens matters when there are multiple screens matching the condition.
+For example, if there are two screens defined based on `isSignedin`, the first screen will be shown when the condition is `true`.

 </TabItem>
 </Tabs>